Andre601/Spigot-Sounds/docs/sounds/mc-1.12.md

 ---
-title: 'Spigot Sounds (Minecraft 1.12.x)'
+title: 'Spigot 1.12.x'
 description: 'Collection of sounds available to use with Spigot for Minecraft 1.12.x'
 ---

 # MC 1.12.x

 ## Ambience

+!!! info ""
-> Sounds that randomly play in the enviroment or during specific cases (i.e. raining)
+    Sounds that randomly play in the enviroment or during specific cases (i.e. raining)

 ```
   AMBIENT_CAVE